Weight Loss Guide

 First, a healthy diet.
 This includes each food group - protein (meat, dairy, pulses, fish, poultry), minerals (vegetables, salt), vitamins (vegetables, fruit), water and carbohydrates (grains, vegetables, fruit) - represented on your plate.
 Keep your snacks to a minimum and when you find yourself reaching for that Mars bar, go for a piece of fruit instead as it also contains fibre for digestion.
 The key to having and maintaining a healthy diet is to eat the number of calories relative to how active you are.
 If you are not active, but eat and drink a lot you are more likely to gain weight and vice versa.
 The recommended number of calories per day should be around 2000 for women and 2500 for men.

 The second key to weight loss is activity.
 The human body was engineered in such a way that it is able to function remarkably on minimal energy.
 For our hunting and foraging ancestors, utilising this energy to its maximum potential was key to survival.
 But in the 21st century, with a cornucopia of cheap high-energy food available in mammoth proportions around every street corner, the energy piles up and we find ourselves with excess body mass.

-Exercise has several benefits: cardio, muscle training, weight loss, mental health, detox, and metabolism are just a few worth mentioning.
+Exercising has several benefits including weight loss, increase in muscle mass, boosting energy levels and overall benefits to your mental and physical well-being.
 If equipment-training at the gym is not your thing, try some functional workout such as gardening, zumba, biking and trekking.

 - Control your portions